 - Machine Learning and Artificial Intelligence.
 Both technologies introduce great possibilities for automation.
 Whereas Machine Learning (ML) focuses on finding patterns that shape baselines for actions (i.e re-calibrating physical systems), while Artificial Intelligence (AI) aims to mimic human abilities.
 In industrial use-cases (so far) ML takes the lead.

-Several examples of the systems that support the digitization of processes.
+Several examples of the systems that support the digitization of processes in industry 4.0.

 - PlanRadar.
 Dedicated to inspections.
 With your mobile devices, you can easily create a ticket adding photos and text or voice memos.
 These can be assigned directly for execution.
 Very good choice for maintenance or safety supervisors wanting to address cases instantly.
 Supported devices: smartphones, tablets, desktop.
 Supported platforms: Android, Windows, iOS.
 It works offline.